 Is there anything I need to do after I have accepted an offer of employment to receive GSF?

-Yes, update your LawNet profile with correct supervisor and employment information, fill out the FAFSA (if you are a permanent U.S. resident or citizen), complete the webinars, and fill out the appropriate hiring paperwork sent by Law School Human Resources.
+Yes, update your LawNet profile with correct supervisor and employment information, fill out the FAFSA (if you are a permanent U.S. resident or citizen), and if you haven't done so already, complete the webinars, and fill out the appropriate hiring paperwork sent by Law School Human Resources.

 What if I cannot find my employer on LawNet?

-Is there an opportunity for someone to help me find a summer job and look over my resume prior to sending out my summer applications?
+Can someone help me find a summer job and look over my resume before I send out my summer applications?

 Is there anything I need to do after completing my summer internship?

-Yes: fill out an evaluation form describing your summer experiences.
+Yes: fill out the Summer Evaluation form on Symplicity describing your summer experiences.

 Yes.
 You may be eligible for work-study funding even if you do not borrow loans.
-Most Columbia students who participate in GSF receive federal work-study funds as part/all of their summer stipend.
+Most Columbia students who participate in GSF receive federal work-study funds as part/all of their summer funding.